top of page

 About

-Born in 1975, Jackie Flanagan is an Irish Visual Artist and Archaeologist from County Kerry and is based in Dublin and Scotland.
-She is a professional member of Visual Artists Ireland.
-Artist's prints can be purchased on Saatchi art.
+Born in 1975, Jackie Flanagan is an Irish Visual Artist and Archaeologist from County Kerry and is based in Dublin.
+She is a professional member of Visual Artists Ireland (VAI) and a member of the Institute of Archaeologists of Ireland (IAI).
+Her art practice is interdisciplinary, evoking a deep sense of archaeology.

 Latest News